sreesreejuks/fabric-patterns/README.md

 - hit `enter` twice

 ### 2. Explore the Patterns
-Each pattern resides in its own directory generally with documentation on usage and implementation.
+Each pattern resides in its own directory generally with a `README.md` file.

 ## 📂 Repository Structure